U.S. Says 11 Service Members Were Injured When Iran Attacked Iraqi Base

 Urban said it is standard procedure for anyone who was near a blast to be screened for traumatic brain injury.
 He did not provide details about what symptoms the U.S. personnel showed.

-The Iranian strike followed a U.S. drone attack in Baghdad that killed Iranian military commander Maj.
+The Iranian strike hit the Al-Assad base in Anbar Province and an Iraqi base in Irbil.
+It followed a U.S. drone attack in Baghdad that killed Iranian military commander Maj.
 Gen. Qassem Soleimani.
 Iran's supreme leader, Ayatollah Ali Khamenei, called the retaliatory action a "slap in the face" to the U.S.

 The morning after the missile strike, President Trump said, "No Americans were harmed in last night's attack by the Iranian regime."